ElzenDev/TimeKeeper/docs/development-log.md

 - [ ] To_do
     - [ ] Differentiate between background and active processes
     - [ ] Set up SqLite db

+## 2025-09-08 - *Architure Refactoring*
+- [x] Done
+    - [x] Switch the functions to their own class
+    - [x] Differentiate between background and active processes

+- [ ] To_do
+    - [ ] Complete the Facate pattern
+    - [ ] Set up SqLite db
+    - [ ] Refine Filter

+### Lerning Goals
+- To Read
+    - Design Patterns: elements of reusable object-oriented software
+    - Clean Code: A Handbook of Agile Software Craftsmanship
+    - Clean Architecture: A Craftsman's Guide to Software Structure and Design: A Craftsman's Guide to Software Structure and Design
+- To Research
+    - SOLID
+    - Python Design Patterns